-The 5410A HPI functions as a slave and enables the host processor to access the on-chip memory.
-A major enhancement to the 5410A HPI over previous versions is that it allows host access to the entire on-chip memory range of the DSP.
+The HPI functions as a slave and enables the host processor to access the on-chip memory.
+A major enhancement to the HPI over previous versions is that it allows host access to the entire on-chip memory range of the DSP.
 The host and the DSP both have access to the on-chip RAM at all times and host accesses are always synchronized to the DSP clock.
-If the host and the DSP contend for accesses to the same location, the host has priority, and the DSP waits for one cycle.
-Note that since host accesses are always synchronized to the 5410A clock, an active input clock (CLKIN) is required for HPI accesses during IDLE states, and host accesses are not allowed while the 5410A reset pin is asserted.
+If the host and the DSP contend for access to the same location, the host has priority, and the DSP waits for one cycle.
+Note that since host accesses are always synchronized to the device clock, an active input clock (CLKIN) is required for HPI accesses during IDLE states, and host accesses are not allowed while the device reset pin is asserted.

-3.3.2 HPI Nonmultiplexed Mode
+3.7.2 HPI Nonmultiplexed Mode

-In nonmultiplexed mode, a host with separate address/data buses can access the HPI16 data register (HPID) via the HD 16-bit bidirectional data bus, and the address register (HPIA) via the 17-bit HA address bus.
+In nonmultiplexed mode, a host with separate address/data buses can access the HPI16 data register (HPID) via the HD 16-bit bidirectional data bus, and the address register (HPIA) via the 18-bit HA address bus.
 The host initiates the access with the strobe signals (HDS1, HDS2, HCS) and controls the direction of the access with the HR/W signal.
 The HPI16 can stall host accesses via the HRDY signal.
 Note that the HPIC register is not available in nonmultiplexed mode since there are no HCNTL signals available.
 All host accesses initiate a DMA read or write access.
 Figure 3-8 shows a block diagram of the HPI16 in nonmultiplexed mode.
+Figure 3-9 shows the HPI memory map.

 Figure 3-8.
-Host-Port Interface - Nonmultiplexed Mode
+Host-Port Interface - Nonmulltiplexed Mode